 Intensity ratio of SARS-CoV-2 detected

 To better understand the amount of SARS-CoV-2 detected in wastewater, a population-adjusted ratio is used - SARS-CoV-2 gene fragments detected, divided by the total human fecal indicator in the sample.
-The human fecal indicator is the total amount of waste coming into the sewer system.
+The human fecal indicator represents the total amount of human waste coming into the sewer system.
 This value allows for comparison of one SARS-CoV-2 RNA sample to another, and is a good indicator for how much SARS-CoV-2 virus might be transmitting in the community.

-SARs-CoV-2 Genes Detected in Wastewater
+SARS-CoV-2 Genes Detected in Wastewater

 This plot shows the average number of SARS-CoV-2 gene copies detected in each sample of wastewater.
 Gene copies are used to determine the two-week trend at sampling sites that do not collect fecal indicator data.
 Detection levels can be grouped based on three categories:

-• Measured: The actual detection level identified by the laboratory in the wastewater, This indicates higher levels of SARS-CoV-2 and greater infections in the community.
+- Measured: The actual detection level identified by the laboratory in the wastewater, This indicates higher levels of SARS-CoV-2 and greater infections in the community.

-• Estimated: The estimated detection level where SARs-COV-2 genes are present but too low to measure in wastewater.
+- Estimated: The estimated detection level where SARs-CoV-2 genes are present but too low to measure in wastewater.
 This indicates fewer infections in the community